-Prior to joining King’s College London in 2018, Rachel spent 2 years as a postdoctoral researcher at the University of Exeter, working on an interdisciplinary ESRC project working with data analysis, databases, and OCR software.
+Rachel joined King’s College London in 2018 to join the European Holocaust Research Infrastructure (EHRI).
+Prior to this, Rachel was at the University of Exeter, working on an interdisciplinary ESRC project using data analysis, databases, and OCR software.
 She completed her BA, MA, and PhD at Royal Holloway, University of London under the supervision of the late Professor David Cesarani OBE.
 Whilst studying for her doctorate she lectured in History at Royal Holloway, winning the College Postgraduate Teaching Prize in 2016 for her innovative teaching methods.
 She also held a lectureship at Kingston University in Business Information Systems and Quantitative Methods.
 She is an Honorary Research Fellow at the University of Exeter.

 - Second World War internment in the UK and the USA

 - Commemoration and the preservation of historical sites

 - Information management and data analysis

 - Internment camp economies

 Rachel has spoken and published widely on immigration history and Second World internment in the UK and the USA.
 She is particularly interested in experiences and memory of internment.
 Rachel is currently researching the memory and memorialisation of internment camps, refugee trajectories, and the use of currency in internment camps with particular reference to money created by the Dunera Boys in Australia.